FormidableLabs/builder-victory-component/dev/DEVELOPMENT.md

 #
 # *Note*: `lib/` is uncommitted, but built and must be present to push to npm.

-# Check that everything looks good in last commit and push.
-$ git diff HEAD^ HEAD
 $ git push && git push --tags
 # ... the project is now pushed to GitHub and available to `bower`.